asseco-voice/laravel-json-search/README.md

 - M:1 - relation name is in singular (i.e. Comment belongs to a **Post**, relation name is thus 'post')

+It is possible to recursively load relations using dot notation.

+I.e. ``&relations=(contact)`` will load contact relations, using `&relations=(contact.title)`
+will load contact and load titles within contacts.
+It is also possible to load multiple second level relations by using for example ``&relations=(contact.title\contact.media)`` which will load contact as a main relation, and title and media as a contact relation.

 ## Config

-Besides standard query string search, it is possible to provide additional package configuration.
+Aside from standard query string search, it is possible to provide additional package configuration.

 Publish the configuration by running